Course Selections & Additional Qualifications for Grades 9–12

 These meetings are announced one year ahead in our ISR school event calendar, as well as in our weekly update newsletter online.

-In addition to your course selections and additional qualifications, further aspects will be important to consider during your upper secondary school years and Path to University:
+In addition to your course selections and additional qualifications, further aspects will be important to consider during your Upper School years and Path to University:

 Career and University Counseling